SpiralArm/www.spiralarm.com/README.md

 The DNS is with Route53

-The domain is registered with Go Daddy.
+The domain is registered with iwantmyname.com.